 Daily Deals Special: Click here for up to 40% off at Expedia

 Expedia is another tried-and-true OTA that people have been using since the 1990s.
 Back then, Expedia was a go-to source for searching and booking flights.
 But how does it stack up now?

 As far as price goes, you aren’t necessarily getting a better deal booking through Expedia, but you aren’t paying any more than you might on the airline’s website.

-While you can earn miles on a flight booked through Expedia, you often won’t be able to earn miles toward status.
-You also might not be eligible for seat upgrades.
+If you’re a member of an airline’s frequent flyer program, you’ll be happy to know that you can still earn airline miles on a flight booked through Expedia.
+However, you often won’t be able to earn miles toward status or be eligible for seat upgrades.